 To add nutrition to meatloaf and other foods, I add milled flax seed to it instead of oatmeal or bread.
 This way I am sneaking great nutrition into my families dinner, but they don't even know it.

 Everyone has their own old fashioned meatloaf recipe, usually handed down in the family.
 I know my mom taught me how to make my first meatloaf.
-I read somewhere that you can ask the butcher at your local supermarket to make up a 2 pound package of: 1/3 ground beef, 1/3 ground pork and 1/3 ground veal.
-He mixes this together and gives it to you for the price of the ground beef.

 You take string cheese and mold your meatloaf around it.
 You can also make mini ones.

 Line a broiler rack with heavy duty foil, with a knife make slits through the slits in the rack.
 Place on top of broiler pan.
 Now form your meatloaf on this rack, it will take care of the grease!

 Share on ThriftyFunThis page contains the following solutions.
 Have something to add?
 Please share your solution!

 Tips for making great meatloaf.
 Post your ideas.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.